fdhidalgo/geocode_br_polling_stations/README.md

 - `lat`: Latitude as predicted by the model or provided by the TSE.

+### Panel Identifiers
 We also created panel identifiers that track a given polling station over time.
-Note to construct this, we had to use fuzzy string matching of address and polling station name.
+Because panel identifiers provided by the electoral authorities can change over time, we must use a fuzzy matching procedure to create our own panel identifiers.
+The process implemented to generate the panel identifiers consists of six stages.
+First, we subset the data at the state level for each electoral year.
+Then, we generate every possible pair of polling stations at the municipality level for every consecutive electoral year.
+This can be as few as three possible pairs for the least populous municipality in Brazil, Serra da Saudade-MG, which had one polling station in 2006 and three in 2008, or as many as millions of pairs for the most populous municipality, São Paulo-SP, which has over 1,500 polling stations in each electoral year.
+The next step is to calculate the [Jaro-Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) string similarity for each possible pair on two strings: the normalized name and the normalized address of the location.

+Subsequently, we use the Fellegi-Sunter framework for record linkage to choose the best matches as implemented in the [`reclin2`](https://github.com/djvanderlaan/reclin2) package.
+Specifically, we use an Expectation-Maximization (EM) algorithm to calculate the probabilities of a given pair being a match.
+We retain pairs with a probability greater than 0.5.
+To choose the final matches, we select the best matches under the constraint that each polling station can only be matched once.
+Finally, we construct the panel by combining the pairs matched in each consecutive year and establishing a unique panel identifier for those observations.

  The dataset `panel_ids.csv.gz` has the following variables:

 - `ano`: year
 - `panel_id`: unique panel identifier.
 Units with the same `panel_id` are classified to be the same polling station in two different election years according to our fuzzy matching procedure.